submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 * **We hope to eventually move to Kubernetes OWNERS and Prow, but until we do so we can't support advanced role-based automation (reviewers vs approvers;
   PR workflow commands like /okay-to-test, /lgtm, /approved).**
+* **Project Owners are given responsibility for some tasks that are handled by dedicated teams in Kubernetes (security responses, Code of
+  Conduct violations, and managing project funds).
+Submariner aspires to create dedicated teams for these tasks as the community grows.**

 ---